viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

    Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
    Click the **+** icon next to your machine part in the left-hand menu and select **Service**.
-   Choose `Data Management` as the type and specify a name for your data management service, for example `Data-Management-Service`.
+   Choose `Data Management` as the type and either use the suggested name or specify a name for your data management service, for example `Data-Management-Service`.
    Click **Create**.

    On the panel that appears, you can manage the capturing and syncing functions.